zm3d3ni/ngx-international-phone-number2/src/README.md

     placeholder: A placeholder text which would be displayed in input widget

-    required: Indicates whether it's required or not
+    required: Indicates whether it is required or not

     allowDropdown: Indicates whether to allow selecting country from dropdown